 Intuitively, Property 4.1 ensures that a faulty leader will be suspected unless it provides a timely TAT to at least one correct server.
-We consider a TAT, $t \leq B$, to be timely because B is within a constant factor of the TAT that the slowest correct server might provide.
+We consider a TAT, $t \leq B$ , to be timely because B is within a constant factor of the TAT that the slowest correct server might provide.
 This factor is a function of the latency variability that SUSPECT-LEADER is configured to tolerate.
 Note that malicious servers cannot affect the value of B. Property 4.2 ensures that view changes cannot occur indefinitely.
 Prime does not guarantee that the slowest f correct servers will not be suspected because slow faulty leaders cannot be distinguished from slow correct leaders.

-Figure 4 contains pseudocode for SUSPECT-LEADER.
+Figure 3 contains pseudocode for SUSPECT-LEADER.
 Server i initializes its data structures at the beginning of each new view (Block A).
 The remaining blocks run in parallel.
 In Block B, server i uses a simple ping protocol to measure the RTT to each other server, j.
-Server i sends this measured RTT to j.
-Using this value, j computes the maximum TAT that i would compute for j if j were the leader, and stores it in TATs_If_Leader[i].
-In Block C, server i uses TATs_If_Leader[j] to compute an upper bound, α , on the value of TAT_Leader that any correct
+Server isends this measured RTT to j.
+Using this value, j computes the maximum TAT that i would compute for j if i were the leader, and stores it in TATs\If\Leader[i].
+In Block C, server i uses TATs\If\Leader[] to compute an upper bound, $\alpha$ , on the value of TAT\Leader that any correct server will compute for i if it were leader.
+Each server broadcasts its value of $\alpha$ and stores the values that it receives in TAT\Leader\UBs[].
+In Block D, each non-leader server broadcasts the maximum TAT that the leader has provided it in the current view and stores the values that it receives in Reported\TATs[].
+In Block E, each server computes TAT\acceptable using TAT\Leader\UBs[], computes TAT\Leader using Reported\TATs[], and compares these values to decide whether to suspect the leader.